Browse Items (22 total)

 The article describes the N.A.A.C.P.'s efforts to recruit support for its causes and receive donations for the First African Baptist Church as well as other citizens and families of Philadelphia.

-Old Historic First African Baptist Church
+First African Baptist Church.jpg

 The article explains the reception held for Dr. Wm.
 A. Harrod after serving as pastor for a year.
 The article states that the Pastor has done a fa nominal job with his sermons and sets the standards for those at the First African Baptist Church.

-Segregation at Hog Island Dead
+Hog Island Seg.jpg

 This Philadelphia Tribune article, written by C. E. Wells, documents the end to segregation at the Hog Island Ship-Yard.
 The article discusses the long time struggle of the Philadelphia N.A.A.C.P. to end segregation at the government run shipbuilding…

-Berean Building and Loan Association Membership Advertisement
+Berean Savings and Loan Ad.PNG

 This short newspaper advertisement from the Philadelphia Tribune invites potential customers to attend a meeting of the Berean Building and Loan Association.
 The text encourages members to deposit their funds with a building and loan association over…